courtneywmorris/Analysis-Examples/SQL Exercises/Exercise_and_answers.md

 * `test_group`: A table for an A/B test

-## Write Some SQL Queries
+## SQL Queries
 Each of these questions is a prompt for writing a SQL query.
 I answered the following questions with a partner.

-1. Get the number of users who have registered each day, ordered by date.
+_1. Get the number of users who have registered each day, ordered by date._

 ```sql
 SELECT date_trunc('day', tmstmp) AS date, COUNT(userid)